Toilet (room): Names

+"Comfort Room" is used in Philippine English.

 "Toilet" originally referred to personal grooming and came by metonymy to be used for the personal rooms used for bathing, dressing, and so on.
 It was then euphemistically used for the similarly private rooms used for urination and defecation.
 By metonymy, it then came to refer directly to the fixtures in such rooms.
 At present, the word refers primarily to such fixtures and using "toilet" to refer to the room or activity ("use the toilet") is somewhat blunt and may be considered indiscreet.
 (Note: In British contexts, it is considered non-U, with the upper class generally preferring "loo", "lavatory", and "bog".)
 It is, however, a useful term since it is quickly understood by English-speakers across the world, whereas more polite terms vary by region.

 "Lavatory" (from the Latin lavatorium, "wash basin" or "washroom") was common in the 19th century and is still broadly understood, although it is taken as quite formal in American English, and more often refers to public toilets in Britain.
 The contraction "lav" is commonly used in British English.

 In American English, the most common term for a private toilet is "bathroom", regardless of whether a bathtub or shower is present.
-In British English, "bathroom" is the most common term, also used are "toilet" a "WC", an abbreviation for water closet, "lavatory", or "loo".
+In British English, "toilet" is the most common term, also used are "WC", an abbreviation for water closet, "lavatory", or "loo".
+In Australian English the words 'bog' or 'dunny' are common terms.
+In Philippine English, "comfort room" or its initialism "CR" is the most common term.
 Other terms are also used, some as part of a regional dialect.

 Some forms of jargon have their own terms for toilets, including "lavatory" on commercial airplanes, "head" on ships, and "latrine" in military contexts.
 (Note: For other synonyms for toilet, see "bathroom" at Wikisaurus.)
 Larger houses often have a secondary room with a toilet and sink for use by guests.
 These are typically known as "powder rooms" or "half-baths" (half-bathroom) in North America, and "cloakrooms" in Britain.